Juvenile Bail bonds

 • Connecticut laws decide the charge of arrest based on the age of the minor.
 A juvenile arrest happens in rare cases where the DA’s office may decide to treat the juvenile as an adult owing to the gravity of the crime.

 • The bail amount is sometimes very huge for the parents to pay.
-Then the right thing to do is pay Juvenile Bail Bonds.
+Then the right thing to do is contact an agent.

 Lady bail bonds- Juvenile Bail Bonds services

-The Juvenile Bail Bonds Process in Connecticut?
+What is the Juvenile Bail Bonds Process in Connecticut?

 Lady bail bonds Juvenile Bail Bonds service in connecticut

-Click on the link for a detailed guide in booklet form on The Connecticut Juvenile Justice System: A Guide for Youth and families .
-Lady Bail Bonds is an all-women Bail Bonds Service serving Connecticut juveniles and their families.
+Lady Bail Bonds is an all-women bail bonds company serving Connecticut juveniles and their families.
 If your minor needs bail or help in the bail process, all that is required is a call to our helpful and professional bail agents.
 We are available 24/7 to answer your juvenile bail bond questions.

 Here’s some good insight from the booklet: